yanhan/hroamer/README.md

 - Usage of cabal file may be wrong in that I didn't specify library versions
 - Possibly many non idiomatic usages of Haskell.
 I have tried to make the code as Haskell as possible, to the best of my ability
 - Code organization is far from ideal.
 Currently all the code that does the hard work is in one file

+## Building

+This project makes use of [Stack](https://docs.haskellstack.org/en/stable/README/) for building.

+To build:

+    stack build

+To run:

+    stack exec hroamer

+I am not too familiar with Stack so I cannot give the correct instructions for installing this to a location on your PATH.
+However, you can find the binary in `.stack-work/install/<ARCH>-<OS>/lts-<LTS-VERSION>/<GHC-VERSION>/bin/hroamer` after building it.

 ## License